mozilla/node-firefox/README.md

 ## Current status

 We're code reviewing and auditing the existing modules, and figuring out how to have them testable against a number of platforms (this includes both simulators and real, physical devices).
 We're using the [node-firefox-ports](https://github.com/mozilla/node-firefox-ports) module as the base to help us devise a framework that works well.
-For more details, look at [sole's fork](https://github.com/sole/node-firefox-ports/) of the module (and [all the branches](https://github.com/sole/node-firefox-ports/branches)) or ask her in irc.mozilla.org #apps (generally online 11-19 GMT).
+For more details, you can ask [sole](https://github.com/sole/) or [tofumatt](https://github.com/tofumatt/) in `irc.mozilla.org` #apps.

 ### Supported platforms

 Here's a very early-stages support matrix.
-Bear with us as we make more progresses ;)
+Bear with us as we make more progress ;)

 <table>
 	<tr>